frouo/lembot-public-website/blog/[21-05-10] welcome.md

 ## Lembot's homeland

-Lembot is born in France and will grow up in France 🇫🇷 for the love of 🥖, 🧀 and 🍷.
+Lembot is made in France 🇫🇷.

-Stay tuned,
+---

+Cheers 🍷

 François.